MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 #.
 Click on :guilabel:`Save`.

-Build the "Hello World" application
+Build the "Hello World" Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's run the job!